SoftwareAG/cumulocity-asset-properties-widget/README.md

 To know more about extensions, see [Administration> Managing applications > Extensions](https://cumulocity.com/guides/users-guide/administration/#extensions) in *User guide*
+Note: You need a custom application with Cumulocity IoT dashboard to see the widget in action.
+A quick way to achieve this is by creating a custom Cockpit application.
+To create  a custom Cockpit application, follow the steps below:
+1. Navigate to Administration > Ecosystem > Applications
+2. click **Add application**.
-3. If you don’t have your Custom Cockpit application, navigate to Administration > Ecosystem > Applications and click Add application.
-In the resulting dialog, select the option Duplicate existing application.
-From the list of applications select Cockpit (Subscribed).
-Use the default values and proceed once its done follow the **2nd steps**.
+3. In the resulting dialog, select the option **Duplicate existing application**.
+4. From the list of applications, select Cockpit (Subscribed).
+Use the default values and proceed.
-4. Now your widget is available in your Cockpit application.
-Navigate to the dashboard where the newly added widget is available in the list of widgets to add.

 ## QuickStart